 Curb your sweet tooth.

-We seem to live on sugar, inviting all kinds of negative health outcomes, from tooth decay to obesity to diabetes to impaired immune function to lethargy to cognitive dulling.
+We seem to live on sugar, inviting all kinds of negative health outcomes, from tooth decay to diabetes to impaired immune function to lethargy to cognitive dulling.
 The more you cut back on refined sugar, the better.

 Watch the carbs.

 Refined carbohydrates (which contain hardly any fiber) stimulate the release of dopamine, just as stimulant medications and adrenaline do.
 This means that people with ADHD get in the habit of turning to carbs to get that dopamine squirt we all love.
 Beware of that quart of ice cream at midnight, or the extra large Hershey Bar, or even the soda or fruit juice.
-Obesity awaits.
 Carbs cause insulin to be dumped into your system.
 This causes a drop in blood sugar, making you feel sluggish.
 This can lead to a craving for more carbs.

 Ditch gluten and dairy.

-Many of my ADHD patients improve on gluten-free diets.
+Many of my ADHD patients improve on gluten-free mealplans.
 At the suggestion of my friend and colleague, Peter Martone, a chiropractor, I tried it myself.
 It made me feel better, and I lost 20 pounds, to boot.
 If you were tested for gluten sensitivity, and found that you do not have celiac disease, you may still do better to go gluten-free.
-Many experts believe that a pure vegan diet is the healthiest.
+Many experts believe that a pure vegan lifestyle is the healthiest.
 I can’t give up cheese, but if you can give up dairy, you might fare better.
 Try anything that works, as long as it is safe and legal.